This guidance is not award-year-specific and applies across award years.

-This AskRegs Knowledgebase Q&A has been updated to point out that this guidance applies to both the 2019-20 and the 2020-21 award years.
+This AskRegs Knowledgebase Q&A has been updated to point out that this guidance applies to the 2019-20, 2020-21, and 2021-22 award years.
+As the federally declared national emergency has not yet been rescinded, the guidance may apply to award years beyond 2021-22.

 Scenario: As allowed under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), our school transferred 100 percent of our unspent Federal Work-Study (FWS) funds into our Federal Supplemental Educational Opportunity Grant (FSEOG) Program.
 We are awarding those transferred FWS funds along with existing FSEOG funds as Emergency FSEOG due to COVID-19.